 Key deductions in the new tax regime include:

-- Contributions to Agnipath Scheme: Specific contributions under the scheme are deductible.
+- Contributions to Agnipath Scheme: Specific contributions under the scheme are deductible (only for those selected under the scheme, called Agniveers).

 - NPS Contributions: Employer contributions to the NPS, up to 10% of salary (Basic + DA), are deductible.

-By understanding which deductions in the new tax regime are allowed, taxpayers can better plan their finances.
+By understanding what the tax slabs are and which deductions in the new tax regime are allowed, taxpayers can better plan their finances.

-Common Exemptions and Deductions Not Available in 2024**
+Common Exemptions and Deductions Not Available under the New Tax Regime**

 Several popular exemptions and deductions are omitted in the new regime: